ddbj/www/_faq/en/view-search-results-later.md

 lang: en
 ---

-## Is it possible to view search results at a later time?

 <html>
 <dl class="d-triangle"><dt>Search results may be accessed via the following URL, which contains a Request ID field.</dt>